ipwnosx/docs-1/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 - [Rancher UI](#rancher-ui-options): Use the Rancher UI to select options that are commonly customized when setting up a Kubernetes cluster.
 - [Cluster Config File](#cluster-config-file): Instead of using the Rancher UI to choose Kubernetes options for the cluster, advanced users can create an RKE config file.
 Using a config file allows you to set any of the options available in an RKE installation, except for system_images configuration, by specifying them in YAML.

-In Rancher v2.0.0-v2.2.x, the RKE cluster config file in Rancher is identical to the  [cluster config file for the Rancher Kubernetes Engine]({{<baseurl>}}/rke/latest/en/config-options/), which is the tool Rancher uses to provision clusters.
-In Rancher v2.3.0, the RKE information is still included in the config file, but it is separated from other options, so that the RKE cluster config options are nested under the `rancher_kubernetes_engine_config` directive.
+The RKE cluster config options are nested under the `rancher_kubernetes_engine_config` directive.
 For more information, see the section about the [cluster config file.](#cluster-config-file)

 This section is a cluster configuration reference, covering the following topics: